The Rise and Fall of ENSO in a Warming World: Insights from a Lag-Linear Model: Discussion

 With respect to broader climate research, the utility of our linear models indicates that simple predictors could be used to study a wide range of phenomena across different regimes.
 For example, ENSO in paleoclimate contexts may depend on relatively few variables such as basin width and mean temperature, and might therefore be explainable with simple models.
 Similarly, other climate modes (such as the North Atlantic Oscillation or Pacific Decadal Oscillation) may change under greenhouse warming mostly in proportion to mean temperature and one or two other variables, giving the techniques used here broad applicability.

-Finally, our quick and accurate lag-linear model allows for the prediction of ENSO impacts in a wide range of scenarios across which it would be computationally impossible to run a CMIP ensemble.
-To reliably diagnose ENSO strength over time from Earth system models requires perhaps a dozen realizations from each of several models, and so is often prohibitively expensive.
-Forecasts of phenomena affected by ENSO need to consider how El Ni\~no events will evolve over time; using our lag-linear model as a proxy for future ENSO variability can accelerate research on topics ranging from monsoon variability to tropical cyclones.
-Overall, the societal impact of climate change will depend strongly on the evolution of ENSO variability, so a fast prediction method for this crucial quantity will allow for a more accurate calculation of the social cost of carbon across emission scenarios and help society better prepare for future climate extremes.
+Finally, our quick and accurate lag-linear model facilitates the prediction of ENSO impacts in a wide range of scenarios across which it would be computationally impossible to run a CMIP ensemble.
+To reliably diagnose ENSO strength over time from Earth system models requires at least a dozen realizations from each of several models \citep{maher_future_2023}, and so is often prohibitively expensive.
+Forecasts of phenomena affected by ENSO need to consider how El Ni\~no events will evolve over time; using our lag-linear model as a proxy for future ENSO variability can accelerate research on topics ranging from monsoon variability and tropical cyclones to the economic consequences of climate change \citep{callahan_persistent_2023}.
+Overall, the societal impact of a warming climate will depend strongly on the evolution of ENSO variability; a fast prediction method for this crucial quantity will allow for a more accurate calculation of the social cost of carbon across emission scenarios and help society better prepare for future climate extremes.